JOHN MacARTHUR: Can you hear me, Gladys?

-GLADYS: Well that's...that is what they have done every year for the past fourteen years because my children, of course, they...this is only the second year that my oldest son had went and the first year that my smallest son had gone.
-And I did not go with my daughter because there’s not enough accommodations, so they were just going to go together and have fun together as father and sons.
+GLADYS: Well that is what they have done every year for the past fourteen years, except for my children, of course.
+This is only the second year that my oldest son had went and the first year that my smallest son had gone.
+And I did not go with my daughter, because there’s not enough accommodations, so they were just going to go together and have fun together as father and sons.

 GLADYS: Well Esther is thirteen.
 Philip was ten and Timothy was six.

 JOHN: My, just young little boys.
 And as you said, they were going to camp with their dad for a father-son time when all this happened.
 Well, heaven must seem much more precious to you these days now that –?

 GLADYS: It certainly is – it certainly is.

 JOHN: Yeah, now that those that you love are there.
 Tell us a little bit, Gladys, about back in 1965, I think it was, when you came to India.
 Tell us where you came from and what your anticipation of ministry was and what it’s turned out to be through these years.

 GLADYS: Well, maybe I need to clarify something.
 I was still in high school in 1965.